Skip to content

 Conference paper:

 Author(s) (Year) Title of paper in sentence case*.
-Title of conference: subtitle if present, Location and date of conference.
-City published: Publisher, page range.
+Title of conference: subtitle if present, Location and date of conference, page range if given.
+DOI or URL (if there is one) [Accessed date - if URL, not needed if DOI].

-Author/Editor (Year) Title of proceedings.
+Author/Creator (Year) Title of poster [Conference poster].
 Title of conference: subtitle if present, Location and date of conference.
-City published: Publisher.
+URL if available online [Accessed date].

 Printed report

 Author/Organisation (Year) Full title of report.
-City published: Publisher.
+Publisher if not same as author.

 Online report

 Author/Organisation (Year) Full title of report.
-City published: Publisher (if available).
-Available online: URL [Accessed date].
+URL [Accessed date].

 Government/NGO Reports